edtela/jsqn/README.md

 Output: { "First Dog is": "LUNA" }
 ```
 ## Filtering
-A filter can be added using the **?** operator as key and a predicate as value.
+Filtering is specified using the **?** operator as key and a predicate as value.
 A primitive value implies equality
 ```
 Selector: { "animals": { "name": true, "?": { "kind": "cat" } } }
 Output: { "animals": [ { "name": "Ola" } ] }
 ```
 A filter can appear anywhere in a path.
-Unlike the previous example, **kind** is included in the output since it appears in the selector path.
+Unlike the previous example, **kind** is included in the output since it appears in the selector path rather than the predicate.
 The predicate uses RegExp operator.
 ```
 Selector: { "animals": { "name": true, "kind": { "?": { "~": ".*at" } } } }
 Output: { "animals": [ { "name": "Ola", "kind": "cat" } ] }